ai-cam/ai-cam.github.io/_calls/2025-12-03-ai-cams-ai-sciencepreneurship-bootcamp.md

     Our first bootcamp saw teams develop innovative ventures including Nature Network, an AI mapping tool to connect the public with the natural world; Ötzi, an AI-driven climate-risk modelling tool for insurance markets; and From Womb to World, an AI-powered digital health tool for IVF and high-risk pregnancies.
 Building on this momentum, this second edition will provide an enhanced pathway for researchers to develop their scientific AI innovations into viable ventures.

-  buttons: []
-paper_submissions:
-  content: >-
-    From 11-12 February 2026, the ai@cam Sciencepreneurship bootcamp will
-    provide hands-on workshops, training, and mentoring to help researchers develop AI for science tools and learn more about entrepreneurship.
+    The ai@cam AI Sciencepreneurship bootcamp will provide hands-on workshops, training, and mentoring to help researchers develop AI for science tools and learn more about entrepreneurship.
 The two-day programme will feature:

     * Technical workshops on foundation models and AI tools led by the Accelerate Science team;